New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - New England is 1-2 against the spread and 2-1 overall this season when the team notches more than 24.2 points.

-- The Patriots have turned the ball over 11 times this season, seven more turnovers than the Jets have forced (4).
+- This year, the Patriots have turned the ball over 11 times, seven more than the Jets' takeaways (4).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Jets.